padthe/Examination-2/README.md

 # Examination-2
 Group assignment in the course "Sustainable Development" at Kristianstad University.

-Group consists of: Patrick Nordahl, Vincent Ibarra, Melker Andersson
+Group consists of: Patrick Nordahl